 How Video Relay System works

-This enables Deaf people to telephone a Health and Social Care service provider via a remote BSL or ISL interpreter.
+This allows Deaf people to telephone a Health and Social Care service provider via a remote BSL or ISL interpreter.

-The Deaf person, the interpreter, and the Health and Social Care service provider can all be in different locations.
-The Deaf person contacts the interpreter via the Interpreter Now app, using their smartphone or tablet, or via the secure video link using a computer.
-Once they are connected, the interpreter telephones the Health and Social Care service provider on the Deaf person’s behalf.
+You, the interpreter, and the Health and Social Care service provider can all be in different locations.
+You contact the interpreter via the SignVideo app, using your smartphone or tablet, or via the secure video link using a computer.
+Once you are connected, the interpreter telephones the Health and Social Care service provider on your behalf.

 How Video Remote Interpreting works

 This enables Deaf people to communicate with a Health and Social Care professional in person, via an online BSL or ISL video interpreter.

 You and the Health and Social Care service provider are together in the same location, while the interpreter is online via secure video link on a screen.